build-on-aws/content/posts/amazon-bedrock-quick-start/index.md

 ---
 title: Quickly build Generative AI applications with Amazon Bedrock
-description: Learn how to build using foundation models
+description: Learn how to build using foundation models quickly with Streamlit, Pyhon, Claude, Stable Diffusion, and Amazon Bedrock.
 tags:
   - generative-ai
   - bedrock